learn-co-curriculum/dsc-sarima-models-lab/README.md

-# Time-series Forecasting with ARIMA Modelling
+# sARIMA models - Lab

+## Introduction

+In this lesson, we'll reiterate what you learned previously, and talk about **integrated** models (hence ARIMA, which means as much as **integrated** ARMA), and extend to models that can cope with seasonality of time series.

 ## Objectives

+You will be able to:

-* Demonstrate a conceptual understanding of ARIMA modelling components for time-series forecasting.
+* Demonstrate a conceptual understanding of ARIMA modelling components for time-series forecasting
-* Pre-process the data to meet ARIMA based forecasting assumptions.
+* Pre-process the data to meet ARIMA based forecasting assumptions
-* Identify best model parameters using grid search for p,d,q and seasonal p,d,q parameters.
+* Identify best model parameters using grid search for p,d,q and seasonal p,d,q parameters
-* Evaluate the ARIMA model with validation testing.
+* Evaluate the ARIMA model with validation testing
-* Predict and visualize future values and calculate confidence level for the predictions.
+* Predict and visualize future values and calculate confidence level for the predictions

-## Introduction
+## ARIMA

-Time-series provide the opportunity to predict/forecast future values based on previous values.
+Time series provide the opportunity to predict/forecast future values based on previous values.
 Such analyses can be used to forecast trends in economics, weather, and capacity planning etc. The specific properties of time-series data mean that specialized statistical methods are usually required.

-So far, wehave seen different techniques and all of them worked reasonably well for making the TS stationary.
-Lets make model on the TS after differencing as it is a very popular technique.
-Also, its relatively easier to add noise and seasonality back into predicted residuals in this case.
-Having performed the trend and seasonality estimation techniques, there can be two situations:
+So far, we have seen different techniques to make time series stationary, as well as White Noise, Moving Average, AR, MA and ARMA models.
+Now recall that your data needs to be detrended (or made **stationary**) before you can go along and use ARMA models.
+This is because it is easier to add trends and seasonality back in after you modeled your data.
+Now there are several issues with ARMA:

+- ARMA models assume that the detrending already happened
+- ARMA neglects that seasonality can happen

+Let's summarize what we can observe when having time series in three situations:

 1. A strictly stationary series with no dependence among the values.
 This is the easy case wherein we can model the residuals as white noise.
 But this is very rare.

-2. A non-stationary series with significant dependence among values.
-In this case we need to use some statistical models like ARIMA to forecast the data.
+2. A nonstationary series with significant dependence among values, but no seasonality.
+In this case we can use ARMA models after we detrended, or we can use an **integrated** ARMA model that detrends for us.

+3. A nonstationary series with significant dependence among values, **and** seasonality.
+In this case we can use a seasonal arima or SARIMA model.

-In this tutorial, we aim to produce reliable forecasts of a given time series by applying one of the most commonly used method for time-series forecasting, known as ARIMA.
+In this tutorial, we aim to produce reliable forecasts of a given time series by applying one of the most commonly used method for time series forecasting: ARIMA.
+After that we'll talk about seasonality and how to cope with it.

 One of the methods available in Python to model and predict future points of a time series is known as SARIMAX, which stands for **Seasonal AutoRegressive Integrated Moving Averages with eXogenous regressors**.
 Here, we will primarily focus on the **ARIMA** component, which is used to fit time-series data to better understand and forecast future points in the time series.

-### Dataset
+## Dataset

 For this lab we shall use the dataset that we have seen before - "Atmospheric CO2 from Continuous Air Samples at Mauna Loa Observatory, Hawaii, U.S.A.," which collected CO2 samples from March 1958 to December 2001 (shown in lab1 if time-series).
 Let's bring in this data and plot as demosntrated earlier.
 You need to perform following tasks.

 1. Import necessary libraries
-2. import the CO2 dataset from `statsmodels`.
+2. import the CO2 dataset from `statsmodels`
 3. Resample the data as monthly groups and take monthly average
-4. Fill in the missing values with `Pandas.bfill()`.
+4. Fill in the missing values with `Pandas.bfill()`
-5. Plot the timeseries and inspect the head of data.
+5. Plot the timeseries and inspect the head of data

 ```python